 Go to the ‘Mode’ menu in Screaming Frog and select ‘List’.
 Then, click ‘Upload’ at the top of the screen, choose either Download Sitemap or Download Sitemap Index, enter the sitemap URL, and start the crawl.
 Once the spider has finished crawling, you’ll be able to find any redirects, 404 errors, duplicated URLs and more.
 You can easily export and of the errors identified.

 Identifying Missing Pages within XML Sitemap

 You can configure your crawl settings to discover and compare the URLs within your XML sitemaps to the URLs within your site crawl.

-Go to ‘Configuration’ -> ‘Spider’ in the main navigation and at the bottom there are a few options for XML sitemaps – Auto discover XML sitemaps through your robots.txt file or manually enter the XML sitemap link into the box. *Important note – if your robots.txt file does not contain proper destination links to all XML sitemap you want crawled, you should manually enter them.
+Go to ‘Configuration’ -> ‘Spider’ in the main navigation and at the bottom, there are a few options for XML sitemaps - Auto discover XML sitemaps through your robots.txt file or manually enter the XML sitemap link into the box. *Important note - if your robots.txt file does not contain proper destination links to all XML sitemaps you want to be crawled, you should manually enter them.

 Once you’ve updated your XML Sitemap crawl settings, go to ‘Crawl Analysis’ in the navigation then click ‘Configure’ and ensure the Sitemaps button is ticked.
 You’ll want to run your full site crawl first, then navigate back to ‘Crawl Analysis’ and hit Start.